Ignatius Ismail: Biography

 Ismail al-Majd was the son of the deacon John of Mardin and nephew of Ignatius bar Wahib, patriarch of Mardin, and had studied church sciences under him.
 He later became metropolitan bishop of Amida and Hattakh with the name Iyawannis.
 Ismail was elected as patriarch of Mardin at a synod at the monastery of Saint Ananias and consecrated by Yuhanna Safra, metropolitan bishop of the monastery of Qartmin, in 1333, upon which he assumed the name Ignatius.

 Soon after his ascension to the patriarchal office, Ismail came into conflict with the maphrian Gregory IV Matthew.
 The maphrian had neither been consulted nor invited in regard to the election of a new patriarch and thus refused to acknowledge Ismail as patriarch.
 Instead, Matthew proclaimed Michael III Yeshu as the rightful patriarch from whom he had received gifts.
 Ismail responded by threatening to suspend the right of the monastery of Saint Matthew near Mosul to collect donations and tithes.
 After four years, the dispute was resolved by the mediation of Mas'ud of Upper Ba Daniel and others and Ismail was recognised as patriarch by Matthew.

 Ismail temporarily moved to the monastery of Saint Matthew near Mosul in 1358 and resided there for five months.
-He was forced to leave by Amir Hasan after the latter had been told that Ismail intended to transfer the monastery to the governor of Mosul.
+In the same year, he was courteously received by Denha II, patriarch of the Church of the East, at Karamlesh.
+Ismail was forced to leave by Amir Hasan after the latter had been told that Ismail intended to transfer the monastery to the governor of Mosul.